 While you can’t always control if your guests cancel, you can control if you cancel.

-If you can’t host someone certain times throughout the year, make sure you are clear about that on your listing.
+If you can’t host someone at certain times throughout the year, make sure you are clear about that on your listing.

 Also, don’t cancel for any reason other than those outlined in Airbnb’s extenuating circumstances.
 Airbnb does understand there might be circumstances where you need to cancel, and they outline them here.
-You won’t be faulted for any of cancellations due to those reasons.
+You won’t be faulted for any of the cancellations due to those reasons.

 Keep Track Of Your Progress